ClementNerma/Rave/docs/master.md

 Let's introduce a few new concepts here.
 First of all, the `Type` type obviously refers to a type.
 The `pln<T>` wrapper indicates this is a plain value, meaning it is predictable right at build time.
 So, `pln<Type>` is a plain `Type` value - a predictable type.

-The `~` is the _typechecking operator_: it checks if the given value either is instance of the provided type or of one of its sub-types, if it implements the provided interface, or if it uses the provided trait.
+The `instanceof` keyword is the _typechecking operator_: it checks if the given value is an instance of the provided type or of one of its sub-types.

 Let's try our flex: